From theme parks to shopping, and surfing to ancient rainforest, here’s how to make the most of the Gold Coast.

 Drop in at a local brewery

 Get a taste of the region when you drop by Burleigh Brewing Company - pioneers of the Gold Coast's craft beer movement.
 Visit the taphouse to taste their award-winning beers and see live music.
 Another Burleigh Heads local is Black Hops, voted Australia’s Champion Small Brewery in 2018.
 Fortitude Brewing Co., in Mt Tamborine, is the perfect hinterland spot to quench your thirst.
 In Currumbin you'll find Balter, a venture from four Australian pro surfers.
-While the logo is playful and you can compete in "tinnie hurling" competitions, the brew is serious has won multiple national and international awards.
+While the logo is playful and you can compete in "tinnie hurling" competitions, the brew is serious and has won multiple national and international awards.
 Finally, don’t miss the new kid on the block - Lost Palms Brewing Company in Miami where you can enjoy the classics alongside Kombucha infusions in colourful surrounds.

 Make your trip happen